 Andy Crane serves as the recruiting coordinator and an assistant coach for the Youngstown State women's basketball program under Head Coach John Barnes.
-He completed his fifth year as a Penguin in 2017-18.
+He completed his sixth year as a Penguin in 2018-19.

 With a wide-spread network, Crane and the YSU staff have been able to competitively recruit student-athletes with impressive accomplishments in high school and AAU.
 The Penguins have signed some of the best players in the state from Ohio, Pennsylvania, West Virginia, Michigan, Indiana, Illinois and Wisconsin.